All Episodes

 You know, sleep on it.

-Um she says, a deep loss for so many people.
+Toshi says, a deep loss for so many people.

 Aside from the tragedy for his family, this will intimidate young students trying to find a voice in this unhinged world, a true educator.

-Yeah, I mean it's like God only knows what this does to the sort of culture on campuses of actually talking to people.
+Yeah, I mean, it's like, God only knows what this does to the sort of culture on campuses of actually talking to people.

-I was attacked in bloody university of London.
+I was attacked in bloody University of London.

-Uh it was you know, it's really quite stressful.
+You know, it's really quite stressful.

-And they're gonna know that that's unacceptable.
+And they're going to know that that's unacceptable.

-Brits need to understand that civil conflict in the US will quickly boil over to other countries, the entire West is at risk.
+Brits need to understand the civil conflict in the US will quickly boil over to other countries.

 Well, yeah, why do you think we're covering this and calling for peace?

-Um it like again, civil wars are worse than normal wars.
+Again, civil wars are worse than normal wars.

-You're not voting away out of that one.
+You're not voting away out of that.

-Sometimes, often civil wars are inevitable.
+Sometimes, often civil wars are that, again, they talk about the forces of reaction.

 You're simply reacting to someone that's trying to annihilate you.